-It will be referred to as a Damask print or Damask pattern; but if you just see “Damask pants” double-check to ensure it is the fabric and not the print.
+It will be referred to as a Damask print or Damask pattern; but if you just see just damask written on a clothing, for eg., “Damask pants”, double-check to ensure it is the fabric and not the print.

 In the printed version of damask, the patterns are just on the surface, printed and in the damask fabric, the patterns are a part of the fabric weave.

 You can get damask in different types of fibers – cotton damask, silk damask are the favorites because they are made of natural fibers but damask fabric made of synthetic fibers are also very popular because they are very inexpensive and have great durability.

 Linen damask is another type of damask.
 Damassin is a damask with gold and metallic weft thread.

 Japanese museums have many specimens of embroidered silk damasks.
 Donsu and Rinsu are satin damasks of Japanese origin.

 Another feature is the relative thickness of the fabric – it is a medium-weight fabric that is suitable for making curtains, furniture upholstery, home decor.
 Because of the thickness, it is not the most drapey fabric but it is great when used to make jackets and pants.